My Pac-Man NFT: Behind the Maze

 An excellent question, friend.
 Most writers want to sell as many copies of a story as they can.
-And aren’t NFTs originals?
+Besides, aren’t NFTs originals?
 Well, kind of, but not really.
 Non-fungible means it is unique and cannot be replaced.
 Tokenized means it’s written to a blockchain.
 I know, NFTs can be a mindfuck.
 But think of this as an original story authenticated by the author’s signature–like an autographed first edition–very collectible!
 Read more about NFTs here.

 So why would an author tokenize a story?